ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 ### How to use **nbconvert**?

 **nbconvert** is used to generate the final Markdown file from the Jupyter Notebook Content.
-You can set it up by following [this](https://chat.openai.com/share/d7a0ea4a-886f-4872-9e91-ba315ffe2c02), then simply run below command.
+You can set it up by following [this](https://chat.openai.com/share/d7a0ea4a-886f-4872-9e91-ba315ffe2c02), then simply run the below command.

 ```bash
 jupyter nbconvert README.ipynb --no-input --to markdown --TagRemovePreprocessor.enabled=True --TagRemovePreprocessor.remove_cell_tags remove_cell